 Figure 3.
-The inner-outer control schematic of Quadrotor
+The inner-outer control schematic of the THRONE quadrotor

-The inner-outer loop control structure is designed since the attitude loop of the Quadrotor is a statically unstable system.
+The inner-outer loop control structure is designed since the attitude loop of the quadrotor is a statically unstable system, see fig.3.
 The inner control loop is used for the attitude stability augmentation, and the outer one is used for position control.
 The purpose of stability augmentation control loop is to make the three attitude angles, namely pitch, roll, yaw, as close to the order as possible.
 For this purpose, attitude feedback is needed to achieve attitude closed-loop control, in which the simple and robust PID control method is used.
 All of the PID control parameters will be optimized based on actual flight test.